mauriccio1/osTicket-prereqs/README.md

 <h2>osTicket Installed</h2></p>
 <p>
  Now using the URL http://localhost/osTicket/scp/login.php you should be taken to login screen osTicket.
-Hopefully if everything was done correctly osTicket should now be installed and ready to start creating tickets.
+Hopefully, if everything was done correctly osTicket should now be installed and ready to start creating tickets.
 </p>